0xcaff/workers-react-server/README.md

 ## why

-would you like to use react server components without attaching yourself to a framework like nextjs? want to have some of the features of vercel without the lock in or cost?
+maybe you'd like to use react server components without attaching yourself to a framework like nextjs. maybe you want to have some of the features of vercel without the lock in or cost.

 ## how